AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

 will be displayed as info messages, and will also be listed in the file :file:`gnatkp-rule-list.out`.

-You can also combined the ``--kp-version`` switch with the ``--target`` switch to filter out detectors not relevant for your target, e.g:
+You can also combine the ``--kp-version`` switch with the ``--target`` switch to filter out detectors not relevant for your target, e.g:

 .. code-block:: sh

    gnatkp -Pproject --kp-version=21.2 --target=powerpc-elf

+will only enable detectors relevant to GNAT Pro 21.2 and to the ``powerpc-elf`` target.

-Note that you need to have the corresponding target GNAT compiler installed.
+Note that you need to have the corresponding target GNAT compiler installed to use this option.
+By default, detectors for all targets are enabled.

 You can also use the command ``gnatkp --help`` to list all the switches relevant to ``gnatkp``.